sebastianberns/parallel-contract/README.md

 ### Steps and longterm goals

-1. [ ] Share and collect individual professional experiences
+- [ ] 1.
+Share and collect individual professional experiences
-2. [ ] Organize and discuss issues by topics
+- [ ] 2.
+Organize and discuss issues by topics
-3. [ ] Draft first version of conditions
+- [ ] 3.
+Draft first version of conditions
-4. [ ] Translate into different languages
+- [ ] 4.
+Translate into different languages
-5. [x] Publish on Github
+- [x] 5.
+Publish on Github
-6. [ ] Create communication campaign: poster series
+- [ ] 6.
+Create communication campaign: poster series
-7. [ ] Invite to participate: to copy, translate, change and improve the contract and to promote its idea
+- [ ] 7.
+Invite to participate: to copy, translate, change and improve the contract and to promote its idea

 ---